sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 - import it in the _EditListingWizardTab_ component
 - render it in the correct context, and
-- add `ACCESSORIES` to the list of supported tabs
+- add `EXTRAFEATURES` to the list of supported tabs

 ### Add EditListingExtraFeaturesPanel to EditListingWizardTab